griffithlab/immuno_gcp_wdl_manuscript/Troubleshooting_README.md

  # Pipeline Execution Errors

 >[!IMPORTANT]
->Do not delete any Cromwell-executions folders until your pipeline run has excuted sucessesfully.
+>Do not delete any Cromwell-executions folders until your pipeline run has executed successfully.
 If you deleted these folders, call-caching cannot be utilized and resources (time/money) will be wasted to re-execute steps that have already been completed sucessfully.

 If you follow these steps and still cannot figure out the error.
 We encourage posting an issue on this GitHub repository.